-In this document, you will see how to prevent malware with Falcon.
+In this document, you will see how to prevent malware with CrowdStrike Falcon.
 Falcon uses multiple methods to prevent and detect malware.
-These methods include Machine Learning, exploit blocking, blacklisting and Indicators of attack.
-This unified combination of methods protects you against known malware, unknown malware and file-less malware.
+These methods include machine learning, exploit blocking, blacklisting, and Indicators of Attack (IOA).
+This unified combination of methods protects you against known malware, unknown malware and file-less attacks.
 This document and attached video will focus on exploit blocking.

 Preventing file-less malware with exploit blocking

-First navigate to the “Configuration” app, then in the “Prevention Policy”.
+First navigate to the “Configuration” app, then select “Prevention Policy”.

-Next, let’s slide the toggle to the right by clicking the slider on the far right.
+Next, let’s slide the toggle to the right by clicking on it.
 A dialogue window will open asking to confirm the changes.